vert-x3/vertx-mongo-client/README.md

    - `host` A host in the cluster
    - `port` The port a host in the cluster is listening on
  - `replicaSet` The name of the replica set, if the mongoDB instance is a member of a replica set
+ - `ssl` If SSL should be used to connect to mongo.
  - `maxPoolSize` The maximum number of connections in the connection pool.
 The default value is `100`
  - `minPoolSize` The minimum number of connections in the connection pool.
 The default value is `0`
  - `maxIdleTimeMS` The maximum idle time of a pooled connection.
 The default value is `0` which means there is no limit